scimma/archive-ingest/src/README.md

 ```
 usage: housekeeping.py [-h] [-t TOML_FILE] [-l LOG_STANZA] {run,list} ...

-Log messages and metadata to a database.
+Log messages and metadata to S3. provide metadate to a databse.

 In production, log events from selected Hopscotch public
-topics into the AWS-resident production housekeeping database.
+topics into S3 and log into a housekeeping postgres database.

-Events may be also logged to the AWS-resident development
-database, to a local sqilite database, or a "mock" database
-that just discards them.

-Events can be sourced from hopskotch, or from a "mock" source.
-The
-development direction for the mock source is to allow for stressing
-the database engines and database provisioning to ensure they form a
-robust store that is critical to SCiMMA operations.
+to suport devleopment, Houskeeping.py  supports realized or mock
+hopskotch, database and store elements.
+These are defined in
+toml files.
+Housekeeping.toml defines a variety of these sources.

 @author: Mahmoud Parvizi (parvizim@msu.edu)
 @author: Don Petravick (petravick@illinois.edu)